Healthy Versus Toxic Friendships

 Ending a toxic friendship is straightforward.
 The key is not to overthink it… don’t make it complicated.
 It’s not.

 ONE: The very best way to end these friendships is to directly tell the other person that you have given the matter some thought and you don’t like X, Y, Z (some aspect of their interaction, behavior).
-After having spoken with them about this in the past it has not changed.
-You wish them well but will not be spending any more time together.

-This is the best way because the clarity leaves no doubt as to the friendship being over.
-What’s more, you are able to genuinely wish them well, despite having decided not to spend more time together.
+This is the best way because the clarity with which you have framed the issue leaves no doubt that the friendship is over.
 If they are bitter that’s on them, not you.
-Having dealt with the matter in a confident and decisive way you leave feeling better about yourself (often a much-needed antidote to the feelings generated by a toxic relationship).This does not need to lead to a huge argument.
+Having dealt with the matter in a confident and decisive way you leave feeling better about yourself (a much-needed antidote to the feelings generated by a toxic relationship).

-If despite your best efforts your toxic friend turns the conversation into a heated conflict, you need to stop explaining yourself, wish him or her well, and walk away.
+This does not need to lead to a huge argument.
+If your toxic friend tries to turn the conversation into a heated conflict, you need to stop explaining yourself, wish him or her well, and walk away.

-The benefit of this approach is that when someone responds favorably and genuinely attempts (and succeeds) and making changes, you will have found a very rare friend indeed.
+The benefit of this approach is that when someone responds favorably and genuinely attempts (and succeeds) in making changes, you will have found a very rare friend indeed.
 The other advantage is that most people, upon hearing you tell them they are toxic, will run for the exit – mission accomplished, friendship severed.

 When he/she calls you treat them with civility, but do not treat them as though they were part of your inner circle.
 They are not.
 When they ask you to join them in doing something politely decline.
 They will eventually get the point.
 It avoids the unpleasantness of directly telling the person that you don’t wish to continue the friendship.